Residential Earthquake-Prone Building Financial Assistance Scheme

 - During remediation, the borrowers are required to provide monthly updates to Kāinga Ora of progress of the remediation work.
 Borrowers will be able to move out of the property during the period of earthquake strengthening

-- Once the remediation is complete, the owner is required to occupy the property as their principal place of residence
+- Once the remediation is complete, the owner is required to occupy the property as their principal place of residence, unless you have been approved as a former owner-occupier

 - Borrowers are able to make voluntary repayments

 The documentation that will be required to support an application may vary according to a particular applicant’s circumstances.
 Generally though, Kāinga Ora will need the following documents to support a loan application.
-Further detail is shown on the Application Form:
+Further detail is shown on the Application for Conditional Eligibility Approval Form:

 - Proof of identify – verified copy of each owner’s current passport or current New Zealand driver’s license